dploeger/my-godot-docs/526/features-animation-introduction-2d.md

 *Note*

 Don't worry!
 If you change the names of nodes in the Scene Tree, that you already have tracks for.
-Godot will automatically update the paths in the tracks.
+Godot automatically updates the paths in the tracks.

 ---